Chapter 13 Analyzing the multifactor experiment

 theme_minimal()

 No progress there.
 Perhaps it is instability or MCSE.
-We make a note to investigate further, later on.
+In an actual analysis, we might then make a note to investigate these anomalies a bit further, later on.

-The boxplots are hard for seeing trends.
-Instead of bundling, we can therefore aggregate, to look at overall trends rather than individual simulation variation.
-This is especially important if the number of replicates within each scenario is small, because then each scenario’s performance is measured with a lot of error.
+The boxplots make seeing trends more difficult.
+Instead of bundling, we can therefore aggregate, where we average all the scenarios within a box to get a single number of average performance, to look at overall trends rather than individual simulation variation.
+Aggregation is especially important if the number of replicates within each scenario is small, because then each indiviua scenario’s performance is measured with a lot of error.

 With aggregation, we average over some of the factors, collapsing our simulation results down to fewer moving parts.
-This is better than having not had those factors in the first place!
-Averaging over a factor is a more general answer than having not varied the factor at all.
+Aggregation across factors is better than having not had those factors in the first place!
+A performance measure averaged over a factor is a more general answer of how things work in pratice than having not varied the factor at all.

 For example, if we average across ICC and site variation, and see how the methods change performance as a function of \(J\), we would know that this is a general trend across a range of scenarios defined by different ICC and site variation levels.
 Our conclusions would then be more general than if we picked a single ICC and amount of site variation: in this latter case we would not know if we would see our trend more broadly.

 Also, with aggregation, we can have a smaller number of replications per factor combination.
-The averaging will, in effect, give a lot more reps per aggregated performance measure.
+The averaging will, in effect, give a lot more replications per aggregated performance measure.

-A caution with aggregation is that it can be deceitful if you have scaling issues or extreme outliers.
-With bias, our scale is fairly well set, so we are good!
-But if we were aggregating standard errors over sample size, then the larger standard errors of the smaller sample size simulations (and the greater variability in estimating those standard errors) would swamp the standard errors of the larger sample sizes.
+A caution with aggregation is that aggregated results can be misleading if you have scaling issues or extreme outliers.
+With bias, our scale is fairly well set, so we are good.
+But if we were aggregating standard errors over different sample sizes, then the larger standard errors of the smaller sample size simulations (and the greater variability in estimating those standard errors) would swamp the standard errors of the larger sample sizes.
 Usually, with aggregation, we want to average over something we believe will not change massively over the marginalized-out factors.
-Alternatively, we can average over a relative measure, which tend to be more invariant and comparable across scenarios.
+Alternatively, we can average over a relative measure (such as standard error divided by the standard error of some baseline method), which tend to be more invariant and comparable across scenarios.

-For our cluster RCT, we might aggregate as follows:
+For our cluster RCT, we might aggregate our bias across some of our simulation factors as follows:

 ssres <-